There are roughly 10,500 law firms in England and Wales. All offer a very different experience. The following will help you drill down.

 Although these five giants top many lists, not least for revenue and partner profits, consider carefully whether they’d top yours.
 Training in a magic circle firm is CV gold but not suited to everyone.
 One factor to consider is the requirement to work really long hours to keep profits fat and international clients happy.
 A great camaraderie develops among trainees, but be prepared to not see your other friends too often.

 London: large commercial

-The top ten City of London firms (including the magic circle) offer roughly 720 traineeships between them each year, representing approximately 14% of all new training contracts registered with the SRA.
+The ten biggest law firm recruiters in the City of London firms (including the magic circle) offer roughly 720 traineeships between them each year, representing approximately 12.5% of all new training contracts registered with the SRA.
 In terms of day-to-day trainee experiences, there’s not such a huge difference between the magic circle and the so-called ‘silver circle’ firms such as Ashurst, Herbert Smith Freehills and a few others.

 Many of these firms have recently enlarged further thanks to mergers with large US, Canadian and Australian firms: Norton Rose Fulbright (formerly Norton Rose) and Hogan Lovells (formerly Lovells) are just two examples.

 London: American firms